threader/PC-Tuning/README.md

 I have tried my best to provide technical references, my own research and a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock but simultaneously also provide a solid baseline for experimenting with settings in the future.

-The guidance is currently updated and has been tested on Windows 7 through to Windows 10.
-Configuring Windows 11 currently has major problems.
+The guidance is currently updated and has been tested on Windows 7 through to Windows 11.
 See a full list of [issues](https://github.com/amitxv/EVA/issues).

 ## Requirements